-2011 FY 2012 National Defense Authorization Act Includes language that sanctions any international bank or financial institution that does business with the Iranian Central Bank (ICB), including purchases of crude oil.

-2012 Iran Threat Reduction and Syria

-Human Rights Act

-Makes US firms liable for their foreign subsidiaries' involvement in sanctionable activities and increases the minimum number of sanctions required to impose from three to five; widens sanctionable actions under CISADA to include, among others, the development of petroleum resources, the issuance of underwriting services or insurance to ships transporting Iranian oil, or the purchase or facilitation of the issue of sovereign debt to the Government of Iran.
+- 2011 FY 2012 National Defense Authorization Act (Section 1245) Included language that sanctions any international bank or financial institution that does business with the Central Bank of Iran including purchases of crude oil. - 2012 Iran Threat Reduction and Syria Human Rights Act Made US firms liable for their foreign subsidiaries' involvement in sanctionable activities and increases the minimum number of sanctions required to impose from three to five; widened sanctionable actions under CISADA to include, among others, the development of petroleum resources, the issuance of underwriting services or insurance to ships transporting Iranian oil, or the purchase or facilitation of the issue of sovereign debt to the

+Government of Iran.

-2013 FY 2013 National Defense Authorization Act Blocks property and imposes at least five sanctions on entities that provides goods or services to the energy, shipbuilding, shipping, port operations, or provides insurance for those operations and blacklists foreign banks who do provide such services from using the US banking system.
-Prevents Iran from repatriating money from oil sales and allows Iran to purchase non-sanctioned goods only.
-These sanctions do not apply for countries with exemptions or apply to purchases of natural gas from Iran.
-Imposes at least five sanctions on any entity that provides precious metals to Iran (such as gold) or semi-finished metals or software for integrating industrial processes.
-Imposes human rights abuser sanctions on the Islamic Republic of Iran Broadcasting.
+2013 FY 2013 National Defense Authorization Act (Subtitle D- "Iran Freedom and Counter-Proliferation Act of 2012") Blocked property and imposes at least five sanctions on entities that provide goods or services to the energy, shipbuilding, shipping, port operations, or provides insurance for those operations and blacklists foreign banks that do provide such services from using the US banking system.
+Prevented Iran from repatriating money from oil sales and allowed Iran to purchase non-sanctioned goods only.
+These sanctions do not apply for countries with exemptions or to purchases of natural gas from Iran.
+Imposed at least five sanctions on any entity that provides precious metals to Iran (such as gold) or semifinished metals or software for integrating industrial processes.
+Imposed human rights abuser sanctions on the Islamic Republic of Iran Broadcasting.